artefactual/atom-docs/admin-manual/maintenance/troubleshooting.rst

 to support the functionality of the application.
 These are not managed directly by AtoM or Symfony, and their use and location will depend on your particular installation environment.
-The following commands assume you have followed our :ref:`recommended installation instructions <installation-linux>` - if you have made changes, some of the commands may be different in your installation.
+The following commands assume you have followed our :ref:`recommended installation instructions <installation-ubuntu>` - if you have made changes, some of the commands may be different in your installation.

 Restarting services can be a useful first step in trying to resolve issues - if